Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Simulation Studies and Case Study

-For \textbf{DWCV}, validation losses were weighted so that the distribution of prediction distances among validation tasks matched the corresponding distribution across the prediction grid.
-500 validation tasks were sampled from the training data with a buffered leave-one-out (LOO) procedure that approximates this distribution.
+For \textbf{DWCV}, validation losses were weighted to match prediction-distance distributions.
+We generated 500 validation tasks using buffered LOO sampling that approximates this distribution.

 \textbf{TWCV} extends this approach by balancing multiple descriptors of prediction tasks.
 Balancing variables were discretized before computing calibration weights.
-We split each quantitative covariate into five categories based on quintiles and ran a finer discretization based on deciles for comparison.
-We generated 500 tasks through buffered LOO, thus ensuring full coverage of the targeted prediction distance distribution.
+We split each covariate into five categories based on quintiles with a decile-based variant for comparison.
+We generated 500 buffered LOO tasks to ensure full coverage of the prediction-distance distribution.

 In the simulation study, we considered two contrasting TWCV weighting schemes, each with coarse and fine binning.
 (1) \textbf{TWCV} and \textbf{TWCV--fine} used only the large-scale predictor $x_1(s)$, in addition to prediction distances as in DWCV.
-(2) \textbf{TWCV--extended} (\textbf{--fine}) and \textbf{Feature kNNDM--extended} additionally ingested $x_2$, $x_3$ and $x_4$, challenging the calibration-weighting estimator to deal with a higher-dimensional setting that involves irrelevant information.
-For the extended and fine variants, raking weights were shrunk towards uniform weights using a fixed shrinkage parameter of 0.2 in order to stabilize estimation under the richer balancing specification \cite{lohr2022sampling}.
-This value was chosen a priori as a moderate regularization strength.
-To assess the stability of these estimators, we analyzed weight distributions and calculated effective sample sizes (ESS), collapsing the generated tasks onto the original training instances.
-Details on weight shrinkage and the definition of ESS are provided in Appendix~\ref{appsec:shrinkage}.
+(2) \textbf{TWCV--extended} (\textbf{--fine}) and \textbf{Feature kNNDM--extended} additionally used $x_2$, $x_3$ and $x_4$, challenging the calibration-weighting estimator to deal with a multidimensional setting that involves irrelevant information.
+For the extended and fine variants, we shrunk raking weights towards uniform weights (shrinkage parameter 0.2) to stabilize estimation under the richer balancing specification \citep{lohr2022sampling}.
+We analyzed weight distributions and effective sample sizes (ESS) to assess estimator stability; details are given in Sect.~S2.1 in the Supplement.